Action Park: Alpine slide

 While park officials regularly asserted its safety, the slide was responsible for the bulk of the accidents, injuries, lawsuits, and state citations for safety violations in the early years of the park.
 According to state records, in 1984 and 1985, the alpine slide produced 14 fractures and 26 head injuries.
-The slide was the site of the first fatality at the park: In 1980, 19-year-old George Larsson Jr., who had previously been a ski-lift operator at Vernon Valley, was thrown from the slide when his car jumped the track, and his head struck a rock.
+The slide was the site of the first fatality at the park, occurring in 1980: 19-year-old George Larsson Jr., who, contrary to the reports at the time, had not previously been a ski-lift operator at Vernon Valley.
+Rather, the teenager was a member of the public who was thrown from the slide when his brake failed and car jumped the track.
+Tumbling down the mountain at high velocity, his head struck a formation of rocks the park had been previously told to remove.
 After several days in a coma, he died.
 Action Park said it was nighttime and raining the night the accident happened; they also claimed Larsson was an employee and as such the death did not need to be reported to state regulators.
-Larsson's mother and brother said his employment had ended prior to the accident, accusing park management of using his previous employment to get out of having to report the death.
+Larsson's mother and brother in Class Action Park said he had never worked as an employee at the park and that it was an entirely fabricated story they believe to take the heat off of the parks reputation and to avoid of having to report his death.
 Years later, employees noted that the inspectors had already ordered the rocks to be removed but never returned to make sure the order was carried out.